 This course explores the history of sports in the United States and uses that history as a lens for investigating and understanding more fully the range of issues with which that history intersects.
 To interrogate the history of sports is to situate our current practices in their historical context.
 We will explore issues such as the following: the historical origins of spectator sports; the impact of major transformations such as industrialization, immigration and the nation's growth into a world power in shaping sports and the athletics industry; the commercialization of athletics and the role of media; racialized, gendered and sexual exclusion and the fight for inclusion in athletics; the relationship between sports and understandings and practices of gender, sexuality, class, race, and ethnicity; the economics of athletics and the athlete as laborer; health and athletics; the contested role of the athlete in American public life and politics; the tension between athletics and academics at educational institutions.
 All of these are questions that will help us explore important dynamics in the American past and present.

 This course is centered on the common historical heritage between the island of Cuba and its diasporic populations.
 Dating back to the birth of the Cuban independence movement, exile, migration, and displacement have been nearly permanent conditions of Cuban history.
-This course argues that there is not only a history of Cuba but a history Cubas that have played out in Florida, New York, Spain, Mexico, and a variety of other locations as diasporic communities have worked to shape both the Cuban republic and their adopted communities.
+This course argues that there is not only a history of Cuba in Cuba but also a history Cuba that has played out in Florida, New York, Spain, Mexico, and a variety of other locations as diasporic communities have worked to shape both the Cuban republic and their adopted communities.
 This course looks at the interplay between events on the island and events in diasporic communities as a way of showing the profound and constant linkages between them.
 Along the way, the course explores how race, sexuality, citizenship, gender, culture, and a variety of other factors have shaped this shared history.

 This course provides an overview of the history of peoples of Latin American descent in the United States.
 The course begins with an analysis of Latinx people as a historical group.
 From there, the course largely moves chronologically and shows the various ways in which Latinx people have shaped their own communities and the nation.
 Special attention will be paid to civil rights history, community history, and the social and cultural history of Latinx people.